 The people already collecting tires across Jordan — the workshops, the scrap dealers, the informal networks — have been doing this work without formal infrastructure to connect to.
 As CIRKUL becomes operational, we intend to be that connection — giving that supply chain formal value and a recognised place in the industrial loop.

 Aqaba is where we are building.
-The Gulf of Aqaba is already being protected by institutions, communities, and initiatives that have been doing that work for years.
+The Gulf of Aqaba is already being protected by institutions and communities that have been doing that work for years — among them the Royal Marine Conservation Society of Jordan and the Aqaba Marine Park.
 CIRKUL intends to join them.

 Because the coastline we are building on is not just our location.
 It is our responsibility.